Linda Christensen: Minnesota State Fair

 Running since 1859, the Minnesota State Fair is one of the largest fairs in the United States that is second only to Texas.
 It runs for 12 days starting sometime during the end of August and ends on Labor Day which is the first Monday of September.
 It takes place in Falcon Heights, Minnesota which borders the Twin Cities of Minneapolis and St. Paul.
-Christensen arrives just after dawn ever yday at the state fairgrounds wearing long underwear, rubber gloves with a non-porous yellow rain coat over layers of clothing, and woolen socks with crocs.
+Christensen arrives just after dawn everyday at the state fairgrounds wearing long underwear, rubber gloves with a non-porous yellow rain coat over layers of clothing, and woolen socks with Crocs.
 Her routine is to walk the fairgrounds to get herself excited for the day.
 Starting between 9:00 a.m. and 9:30 a.m., Christensen spends most of her day at the State Fair with the dairy royalty in the 40-degree "butter booth," a rotating walk-in, glass-walled refrigerator.
-Depending on the princesses’ hair, the carving of the butter sculpture takes six to eight hours per finalist.
+Depending on the princesses' hair, the carving of the butter sculpture takes six to eight hours per finalist.
 Christensen said that straight hair is easier than curly hair and short hair is easier than the long.
 She takes breaks after 90 minutes to warm up her hands, eat greasy fair food, and visit with fair goers.
 The most difficult part about each sculpture is getting the smile of the princess perfect.
 The rest of the sculpture she said in an interview with Minnesota Original comes naturally.